operand/agency/README.md

 ## How does `everything` compare to agent libraries like LangChain?

-Though you could entirely create an agent using only the primitives in `everything`, it is not intended to be a full-fledged agent toolset.
+Though you could entirely create a simple agent using only the primitives in `everything`, it is not intended to be a full-fledged agent toolset.
 It can be thought of as more of an "integration" framework, intended for use with agents.